General Tso’s Chicken Recipe

 This post may contain affiliate links.
 See my disclosure policy.

 My better-than-takeout General Tso’s chicken features golden and crispy chicken bits drenched in a sweet, tangy, and spicy sauce.
-It’s easy to make for an easy weeknight dinner.
+It’s easy to prepare for a quick weeknight dinner.

 ★★★★★ REVIEW